tejten/GitLab-DevSecOps-Learning-Lab/RUNBOOK.md

 - `Allowed to merge: Maintainers` lets maintainers merge reviewed MRs.
 - `Allowed to push and merge: No one` prevents direct pushes to `main`.
 - Force-push stays off so history cannot be rewritten casually.
-- Code owner approval comes later, after we add `CODEOWNERS`.
+- Code owner approval comes later, after adding `CODEOWNERS`.

-Current GitLab docs note that `Allowed to push and merge` must be explicitly set to `No one` if you want to prevent direct pushes.

-### Step 3: Add A Basic MR Approval Rule
+### Add A Basic MR Approval Rule

 In GitLab: